leto/test_driven_enlightenment/outline.md

 This part of the book describes the basic philosophies that will help one excel at designing and writing tests and test infrastructure.

+## Basic Testing

+This section describes specific strategies for common kinds of tests.

+## Advanced Testing

+Advanced testing techniques that are required when test suites grow very large or require other special configuration and/or access to resources.

 ## Domain-Specific Strategies

 These are testing stategies that are specific to certain "knowledge domains".